jacobLandefjall/Ticket-system/README.md

 4. **Step-by-Step Instructions**: The flow from cloning the repo to setting up the environment variables, restoring the database, and starting the app has been clearly outlined.

 This README now covers the entire process in a structured and user-friendly way.
+Instructions for setting up a .env file with the correct API keys and environment variables